AcalaNetwork/acala-js-example/README.md

 To create a production build, use yarn build.
 ```

-Open [http://localhost:3000](http://localhost:3000) (if not automatically done) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) (if not automatically done) to view it in your default browser.

 Depending on you're setup, you might be presented with a window from `Polkadot.js` to authorize access to `ACALA EXAMPLE` and here is a sample screen-shot.
 Go ahead and give access to the app.